vdaular-dev/kantv/README.md

 ### Contribution

- If you want to contribute to project KanTV, be sure to review the [opening issues](https://github.com/zhouwg/kantv/issues?q=is%3Aopen+is%3Aissue).

- We use [GitHub issues](https://github.com/zhouwg/kantv/issues) for tracking requests and bugs, please see [how to submit issue in this project ](https://github.com/zhouwg/kantv/issues/1).
+ If you want to contribute to project KanTV, be sure to review the [opening issues](https://github.com/zhouwg/kantv/issues?q=is%3Aopen+is%3Aissue).We use [GitHub issues](https://github.com/zhouwg/kantv/issues) for tracking requests and bugs, please see [how to submit issue in this project ](https://github.com/zhouwg/kantv/issues/1).

  **English** is preferred in this project. thank your for your cooperation and appreciate your understanding.